allanrepo/APL/README.txt

 version beta.2.3.20190920
 -	bug fixes
 	- fixed a bug where network connection always use TCP even if you set to UDP. now UDP connection works
+	- fixed a bug in fetchVal() function in xml parser

 version beta.2.3.20190918